Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Trying to pick between the prep books from Barron’s and Princeton Review can be tough, and will generally turn on what exam you’re studying for, as well as what type of learner you are.

-Our team has taken a deep dive into the prep books from both companies across these 5 major exams (counting AP exams generally) and has concluded that both companies offer excellent prep options with differing strengths and weaknesses.
+Our team has taken a deep dive into the both companies’ resources across these 5 major exams (counting AP exams generally) and has concluded that both companies offer excellent options with differing strengths and weaknesses.
 We hope this comparison guide has been helpful, and good luck with your studies!

 READ NEXT: Princeton Review SAT Prep Course Review